aa.net.uk Broadband - Broadband you can work with

 If I am a communications provider do I have any extra legal obligations?

-We believe not - being a communications provider but not being an internet service provider almost certainly means you have no extra legal obligations.
+We believe not - being a communications provider but not being an Internet service provider almost certainly means you have no extra legal obligations.
+You would need to check the Communications Act to be sure.

-Can I just say I am a communications provider to bypass the annoying copyright notices?
+Can I just say I am receiving service as a communications provider to bypass the annoying copyright notices?

 Won't I have to keep records for a year under the Data Retention Directive?